 The GHC runtime treats program exit as a special case, to avoid the need to wait for blocked threads when a standalone executable exits.
 Since the program and all its threads are about to terminate at the same time that the code is removed from memory, it isn't necessary to ensure that the threads have exited first.
-(Unofficially, if you want to use this fast and loose version of hs_exit(), then call shutdownHaskellAndExit() instead).
+If you want this fast and loose version of hs_exit(), you can call: